msallin/SQLiteCodeFirst/README.md

 - Index (Decorate columns with the `Index` attribute.
 Indices are automatically created for foreign keys by default.
 To prevent this you can remove the convention `ForeignKeyIndexConvention`)
 - Unique constraint (Decorate columns with the `UniqueAttribute`, which is part of this library)
 - Collate constraint (Decorate columns with the `CollateAttribute`, which is part of this library.
 Use `CollationFunction.Custom` to specify a own collation function.)
+- Default collation (pass an instance of Collation as constructor parameter for an initializer to specify a default collation).
 - SQL default value (Decorate columns with the `SqlDefaultValueAttribute`, which is part of this library)

 ## Install